joshlopez97/iDiet/README.md

 - Age: User's age (will be replaced with date of birth)
 - Allergies: String containing comma separated list of allergies to avoid in diet plan
 - GoalWeight: int containing the weight that user wishes to be at
+- Gender: string containing "male" or "female"
+- ActivityLevel: int indicating level of physical activity indicated by user
 - WeeklyBudget: int containing amount of money user wishes to spend on food
 - DailyCalories: int containing amount of calories user should consume
 - FitBitConnected: bit indicating if FitBit is connected
+- FacebookConnected: bit indicating if Facebook is connected
 ```
 CREATE TABLE Account (
   Email varchar(255) UNIQUE NOT NULL,